-The main cause of adult diaper rash is skin irritation.
+The main cause of a rash from elderly incontinence products is skin irritation.
 This irritated skin becomes the site of adult diaper rash because the skin has been damp for an extended period of time.
 Using incontinence products, like underwear or pads, to manage symptoms is useful because many products have an absorbent layer to wick away liquid and keep skin dry, but if you aren’t using the correct absorbency or go too long without changing, this moisture can cause skin irritation.

 Another cause of skin irritation is rubbing or chafing.
 This occurs because poorly fitting incontinence products, such as wearing the wrong size underwear to increase absorbency, can chafe the skin.
 The repeated irritation from wearing the wrong size underwear or pad leads to adult diaper rash.

 The symptoms of adult diaper rash range from a slight irritation or itch in the affected area, to a large, painful red rash with raised bumps.
 Skin rash symptoms depend on how long the skin irritation has been present, such as how long the skin has been wet without being cleaned or dried properly, or how long skin chafing has been occurring.

 Most common symptoms of adult diaper rash include:

 - Small pink patches of irritated skin

 - Pink, itchy patches of skin

 - Raised, painful, red bumps with a surrounding rash